RIVER THAMES HUBS

 THE SOLUTION

-ELIRE Infra proposes installing a floating 'Smart Hub' facility.
-This innovative facility will feature passenger handling capabilities and a connection to the mainland grid through a shoreside substation.
+ELIRE Infra proposes installing a 2000sqm 'Smart Hub' facility.
+This innovative facility will feature passenger handling capabilities and a gangway to the mainland.

-It aims to supply power for visiting vessels' hotel loads, thus allowing auxiliary generators to be shut down while docked, a process known as cold ironing.
+It aims to supply grid independent power for visiting vessels' hotel loads, thus allowing auxiliary generators to be shut down while docked, a process known as cold ironing.

 The facility is designed as a multipurpose venue that offers comprehensive solutions for both river operations and community engagement.
 Its functions include but are not limited to, cargo and river logistics, hosting community events, clean energy storage and power applications, refuelling smaller vessels, and facilitating technical demonstrations focused on achieving maritime net-zero goals.